 [NP] Could you describe your educational background?

 [EL] I studied finance at Northeastern University for my undergraduate degree, graduating in 1992.
-After 17 years of work experience, I decided to study for a Masters in Finance at Brandeis International Business School.
+After 17 years of work experience, I decided to study for a Master of Science in Finance at Brandeis International Business School.

 [NP] Why did you choose Brandeis IBS for your Master’s in Finance?